 5. One must give up multi-tasking

-Unfortunately I have never had the opportunity to meet Napoleon, but I actually believe it is a bad habit that we consider a real virtue.
-It is not a practice to improve productivity because we jump from one activity to another, without giving our everithing, in any of them.
-In the end what your work will show is the divided effort and the lack of focus one any one particular task.
+It is not a practice to improve productivity because we jump from one activity to another, without giving it 100% in completing any of them.
+In the end, what your work will show is the divided effort and the lack of focus on any one particular task.

 Focus on one thing at a time.
-If you planned out your activity, don’t leave it until you’ve gave it your 100%.
+If you have planned out an activity, don’t leave it until you’ve given it your best.

 6. One must be in control of one’s time

 I recommend to schedule your emails and social media time and keep to that schedule.
 3 times a day should suffice.
-The world is not going to end if you see a comment or a email 3 or 4 hours latter.
+The world is not going to end if you see a comment or an email 3 or 4 hours later.
 Be in control of your time, and don’t let others control your schedule according to their own priorities.